Cacti/documentation/Plugin-Reference.md

 The two main files required for every plugin are the INFO and the setup.php file.
 Without these two files, the plugin directory will not be recognized as a valid plugin and will be skipped.

 The INFO file is formatted as Microsoft standard INI file.
-It constains information about the plugin including its version, author, dependencies, functions, and minimum version of Cacti and other plugins required.
+It contains information about the plugin including its version, author, dependencies, functions, and minimum version of Cacti and other plugins required.
 Below, you can see a reference INFO file for the myplugin plugin.

 ```console
 [info]